- August 14, 2013

 Registration, Licensing and Administrative Procedures

 Young entrepreneurs consider cumbersome and lengthy administrative procedures, paperwork etc. as an obstacle to be overcome.
 Young entrepreneurs often face challenges related to tax & regulations while opening a business and difficulties to obtain business information, particularly for non-traditional sectors.
-Reliable statistical information is limited, and often data on sector specific performance or projections are rarely available.
+Reliable statistical information is limited, and often data on sector-specific performance or projections are rarely available.

 Securing loans and access to finance

 During the start-up phase, access to finance is identified as a key obstacle for entrepreneurs.
-Young entrepreneurs who apply for credit from a formal financial institution, during either the start-up or operational phases of their businesses are denied funding, as they do not possess assets to hypothecate or have poorly drafted business plan.
+Young entrepreneurs who apply for credit from a formal financial institution, during either the start-up or operational phases of their businesses are denied funding, as they do not possess assets to hypothecate or have a poorly drafted business plan.
 Formal lending institutions usually consider younger entrepreneurs risky and exclude them from mainstream loans.